gianarb/gianarb.github.com/_posts/2015-12-16-wordpress-docker.markdown

 docker pull mysql
 {% endhighlight %}

 We are ready to run all!
-At the moment we are only build or download our images, new we can start containers.
+Dockerfile is only a way to describe each single container, and the pull command downloads online container ready to work, it is a good way to reuse your or other containers.

+We downloaded mysql and wordpress, with the run command we start them and we define our connections

 {% highlight bash %}
 docker run \